benbscholz/jacket/README.md

 Jacket compilation is a 3 step process.

 	1) Preprocessing: Removal of illegal characters & symbol/string distinction.
-	2) Parsing:       Transfrom the jacket script into a syntax tree.
+	2) Parsing:       Transform the jacket script into a syntax tree.
 	3) Translation:   Generate appropriate Javascript code from the syntax tree.

 Jacket also includes a pretty printer `_pretty` and a balanced parentheses